coeps-github/bizli-db/README.md

 # bizli-db

-simple and small in memory database with random access file persistence
+simple and small in memory database with json file persistence

 ## install